 In short, yes!

 Search engines like Google will crawl the site and place more importance on these footer links as they are deemed essential to the website.
-Google will determine if these sites are there to glam the site up with content, or are they relevant as part of the user experience?
+Google will determine if these sites are there to glam the site up with content or if they are relevant as part of the user experience.

 Best Practice for Internal Footer Links for SEO

-The main reason why over stuffing links in your footer is terrible is that it may send mixed signals to Google about your site’s nature.
+The main reason why overstuffing links in your footer is terrible is that it may send mixed signals to Google about your site’s nature.
 For example, if you’re a plumber in Sydney, you would want all your links related to your plumbing services.
-Any other non-plumbing related links will confuse your customer base and therefore harm your SEO rankings.
+Any other non-plumbing-related links will confuse your customer base and harm your SEO rankings.
 Google relies a lot upon the user experience when determining the value of your website.
 If there are any hurdles, such as the overuse of internal footer links, this will impact your results.

-Google may go one step further and devalue your website and all pages that the footer links to if it sees the links as being too spammy.
-I have personally seen websites with footer links with every suburb in Sydney.
-The list is enormous, and it’s blatantly apparent that they are trying to spam Google.
+If it sees the links as being too spammy, Google may go one step further and devalue your website and all pages that the footer links to.
+I have personally seen websites with footer links to every suburb in Sydney.
+The list is enormous, and it’s obvious that they are trying to spam Google.

-No one has an answer for this, and Google has never given us any clues.
+No one can answer this, and Google has never given us clues.
 Most likely, Google will ignore external footer links placed on other sites.
 Google.
-Many web and SEO agencies will link their client’s site back to their site to improve their rankings.
+Many web and SEO agencies will link their client’s sites back to their site to improve their rankings.

 I would say that Google ignores external links in the footer.
-Our other company Hopping Mad Designs puts their link on a client’s footers website.
+Our other company Hopping Mad Designs, puts their link on a client’s footers website.
 We don’t do this for SEO purposes but let other people know who did the site.
 It’s a bit of marketing, and the clients don’t mind it.
 In terms of a boost to the rankings, the jury is still out on this.
 But Moz states that: getting external links is the single most important objective for attaining high rankings.
-This stems from the idea that external links are one of the hardest metrics to manipulate and thus, one of the best ways for search engines to determine the popularity of a given web page.
+This stems from the idea that external links are one of the hardest metrics to manipulate and, thus, one of the best ways for search engines to determine the popularity of a given web page.
 We only have 1 link at the bottom of the home page and never have site-wide links ( links on every page).
-So far, Google has not made too much of an issue about this, but in 2021 they may very well roll out another update banning this practice.
+So far, Google has not made too much of an issue about this, but in 2023, they may roll out another update banning this practice.
 Who knows?
-It’s beet to be on the safe side and has 1 link only.
-This link is on the home page only as site-wide links may be deemed too spammy.
+It’s best to be on the safe side and has 1 link.
+This link is on the home page only, as site-wide links may be too spammy.

-Which Links Can I Safely Place in on my Websites Footer?
+Which Links Can I Safely Place on my Websites Footer?

 As an SEO agency, we are always looking to be 100% compliant and stay on the safe side of Google.
-We are fearful of Google penalties and try to protect our clients from spammy behaviour or dodgy practices.
+We fear Google penalties and try to protect our clients from spammy behaviour or dodgy practices.
 So we adhere to the following links that are safe to be in the footer: